The Degree of Juris Doctor (J.D.)

 (c) a letter describing the applicant’s professional experience and interest in the program;

 (d) official transcripts of all undergraduate and graduate work (transcripts must be in English or accompanied by an English translation).
 Final official transcripts may be certified electronic transcripts or traditional paper transcripts.
-In either case, they must be sent to Yale Law School directly from the issuing institution or its authorized agent;
+In either case, they must be sent to the Law School Admission Council (LSAC) directly from the issuing institution or its authorized agent following instructions for LSAC as to transcript submission;

 (e) at least three and no more than five letters of recommendation from persons having knowledge of the candidate’s academic ability and professional promise (letters must be in English or accompanied by an English translation);